MauriceNino/react-form-ctl/README.md

     setValue: (value: FieldType) => void; // Callback to set the value of the field

     valid: boolean; // If the value passes all Validators
+    invalid: boolean; // The opposite of the above
     dirty: boolean; // If the value was updated once

     error?: {